israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  The object literal notation is not the same as the JavaScript Object Notation (JSON).
  Although they look similar, there are differences between them:

+ - JSON permits only property definition using "property": value syntax.
+The property name must be double-quoted, and the definition cannot be a shorthand.

 ### Property Accessors